kevinlongboy/Market/README.md

 _This one has good reviews_

-The review feature allows shoppers to read reviews for a product or write their own.
-Shoppers can also modify or delete any of their past review.
+The review feature gives shoppers the ability to read reviews for a product or write their own.
+Shoppers can also modify or delete any of their past reviews.

 <br>
 <br>